Bernardyńska Street: Main places and buildings

 The school building provided excellent housing conditions.
 On the back of the property was a large vegetable and fruit garden, in addition the school had its own 90 ha farm in the vicinity of Bydgoszcz.

 During Nazi occupation, the building housed the German Labour Office.
 After the end of World War II, the Polish Labour Office has been standing there, then a Technical Equipment department.
 In the late 1960s, the edifice has accommodated a branch of the University of Life Sciences in Poznań, focusing on agriculture (and animal husbandry from 1972).
-In 1971, with the return of the Agricultural College to Poznan, the institution became an independent branch of the university of Bydgoszcz as a Faculty of Agriculture (Division of zootechnics).
+In 1971, with the return of the Agricultural College to Poznań, the institution became an independent branch of the university of Bydgoszcz as a Faculty of Agriculture (Division of zootechnics).
 Department headquarters were located in the building at Bernardyńska street 6, with other facilities in Hetmańska and Mazowiecki streets as weel as in Osielsko.
 At that time, it employed 80 teachers.
 In 1974, after the merger of the College of Engineering with Bydgoszcz Faculty of Agriculture, the building housed the seat of the Department of Agriculture of Bydgoszcz university.
 In 1975, this department was the first at the university to be granted the right to confer doctoral degrees in agricultural sciences.

 In 1991, some departments were transferred to the new university facility in Fordon and to a building on Kordecki street.
 Since 2006, the edifice houses a Department of Agriculture and Biotechnology from the University of Technology and Life Sciences of Bydgoszcz.

 The building displays characteristics from Historicism, with elements of Neo-Gothic and Neo-Romanesque.
 Its footprint is rectangle, with a basement and two storeys. the front avant-corps is topped by a triangular, with a tower which used to house a bell.
 Front upper floor in the avant-corps has got arched windows.
 Brick facades are divided by narrow pilasters and decorated with arcade cornices.